madiharakhangi1811/IRIS_Public_Assignment/README.md

 # FastAPI Excel Processor Assignment

-## Overview

-The primary goal of this assignment is to assess your understanding of API development using FastAPI, your problem-solving skills, your coding style, and your ability to present your work clearly and professionally.

-You are tasked with creating a FastAPI application that can read data from a given Excel sheet and expose a few endpoints to interact with this data.

-## Tasks

-Your main task is to develop a FastAPI application with the following functionalities:
+n task is to develop a FastAPI application with the following functionalities:

 ### 1. Excel Sheet Processing
 The application must be able to read a provided Excel sheet and parse its contents (`/Data/capbudg.xls`).